ForNeVeR/Cesium/MAINTAINING.md

 3. Update the copyright statement in the `LICENSE.md` file, if required.
 4. Update the `<Copyright>` statement and `<PackageLicenseExpression>` field in the `Directory.Build.props`, if required.
 5. Update the `PackageLicenseExpression` and the `<Copyright>` statement in the `Cesium.Compiler.csproj` file (for the compiler dotnet tool).
 Make sure all the packed libraries are properly accounted for.
-6. Update the `<Version>` in `Directory.Build.props`.
-7. Update the `<CesiumCompilerPackageVersion>` in the `Sdk.props`.
+6. Run the `scripts/Update-Version.ps1` script with the argument `-NewVersion <the new version>`.
+It will update the various places where the new version should be used.
-8. Prepare a corresponding entry in the `CHANGELOG.md` file (usually by renaming the "Unreleased" section).
+7. Prepare a corresponding entry in the `CHANGELOG.md` file (usually by renaming the "Unreleased" section).
-9. Merge the aforementioned changes via a pull request.
+8. Merge the aforementioned changes via a pull request.
-10. Check if the NuGet key is still valid (see the **Rotate NuGet Publishing Key** section if it isn't).
+9. Check if the NuGet key is still valid (see the **Rotate NuGet Publishing Key** section if it isn't).
-11. Push a tag in form of `v<VERSION>`, e.g. `v0.0.0`.
+10. Push a tag in form of `v<VERSION>`, e.g. `v0.0.0`.
 GitHub Actions will do the rest (push a NuGet package).

 Rotate NuGet Publishing Key
 ---------------------------